1

 Position Summary:

-This position will support the day-to-day metallography laboratory (met lab) operations and assisting other researchers in understanding the materials science issues of advanced manufacturing for United States Air Force (USAF) sustainment activities.
-Technologies this position will be working on include laser powder bed fusion (LPBF), cold spray (CS), additive friction stir deposition (AFSD) and applied corrosion technologies.
-The primary job duties will be specimen preparation and characterization, operation of test equipment, incoming quality control inspection, assisting with metal powder inventory management, coordinating purchase orders and sample shipments, assisting in planning and conducting experiments, analysis and reporting efforts related to material/process risk assessments and selection, troubleshooting, process improvements, as well as structure-property and process-property relationships, and supporting senior materials engineers with other project activities as assigned.
+This position will support day-to-day metallography laboratory (met lab) operations for United States Air Force (USAF) sustainment activities including additive manufacturing (AM), cold spray (CS), additive friction stir deposition (AFSD) and applied corrosion technologies.
+Primary job duties will include specimen preparation and characterization, operation of test equipment, incoming quality control inspection, assisting with metal powder inventory management, coordinating purchase orders and sample shipments, and supporting materials engineers with other project activities as assigned.

 Minimum Qualifications: